 Boredom is often to blame.
 If your cat lacks mental or physical stimulation, it will display a range of destructive behaviors to rid itself of excess energy and get attention from you.
 The more attention you give it, the worse your cat will behave in the future.

 The next time your cat jumps into your seat, ignore it.
 Let it have the chair and keep yourself clear of the bad behavior.
 In time, your cat will understand that there’s no reward for acting up or stealing your chair.

 Cat Attacks You

 Cats are territorial creatures.
 If they’ve claimed your seat and now see it as their own, they may attack you when you attempt to take it back by scratching or biting you.
-This behavior isn’t acceptable and should be addressed before it becomes a habit.

 Cats in the rapid eye movement (REM) stage of sleep shouldn’t be disturbed, as this is the period where they’re most likely to dream.
 Waking them before they’re ready confuses your cat and leaves you at risk of injury.